SocraticGadfly: #Wrigley100: Babe Ruth and the 'called shot' vs #Bartman

 So, hard to say, but it adds to the mystique, right?
 And, of the collected quotes, three say he called the shot, and the others are kind of ambivalent.

 Relatively recently discovered footage leans more toward the idea of Ruth pointing his bat at the Cubs dugout, Wikipedia claims.
+So, too, in this video reviewing what we know, Cubs 2B Billy Herman said that catcher Gabby Hartnett said the same.
 That said, even that and him reportedly holding two fingers up to Root, or pointing at him, would have been something halfway like saying "here it comes."
 In other words, short of Ruth pointing to the centerfield scoreboard, Root arguably had reason to bean him anyway.
 Beyond the above, Ruth had already homered off him earlier in the game.

 Let's look at B-R's play index for that game, to further question Root's claim.